 Extra night stays and emergency fund

-When embarking on the Everest Base Camp (EBC) trek, consider potential additional costs that may arise beyond the initial trekking package and budget emergency funds accordingly.
-If unforeseen circumstances such as bad weather, health issues, or other disruptions occur.
-In that case, you may need to extend your stay in a teahouse or lodge.
+If unforeseen circumstances such as bad weather, health issues, or other disruptions occur, you may need to extend your stay in a teahouse or lodge.
 The cost per night can vary, ranging from $20 to $50 or more, depending on the location and services provided.

 Unexpected expenses may arise, so having a miscellaneous fund for small purchases, toiletries, or unforeseen costs can be helpful.
 Set aside at least USD 500 to USD 1,000 as an emergency fund for unexpected expenses during the Everest Base Camp trek.

 You can do the Everest Base Camp trek solo or with a trekking company.
 You can pick any of these two options.
-But if you ask us which is better regarding safety and overall trekking experience.
-In that case, we will choose trekking with a company like ours.

-This is because joining an organized EBC trek will eliminate the hassle of obtaining permits and arranging the logistics.
 Moreover, you will trek with a reliable team and enjoy the journey freely.
 Likewise, our attention to your comfort makes the trip much more satisfying.
 We provide valuable insights into the region's culture, geography, and history.
-Our EBC itineraries are flexible, so you can extend your trip at any time.
-The package cost for the Everest Base Camp trek includes a guide who will ensure your safety on the trail and in emergencies.

 Everest Base Camp trekking with an international company is expensive due to higher overhead costs, including staff salaries, marketing, and administrative expenses.
 However, local Nepali trekking companies like us typically offer more affordable prices as we have lower overhead costs.

-Even if you buy the EBC trek trip from an international travel portal, you will travel with a local company like us.
-Every international travel portal works with local Nepali trekking companies on a commission basis to run their trips.
 So why not book your Everest Base Camp trek with a local trekking company in Nepal?
-Trekking with a local company provides a better trip cost and a more authentic cultural experience as you will travel with a native guide and porter of the region.
+Trekking with a local company provides a better cost and a more authentic cultural experience as you will travel with a native guide and porter of the region.

 Moreover, choosing a local company also contributes directly to the local economy.
 It helps support the livelihoods of the people in the region.
 We, Outfitter Himalayas, are one of the best trekking companies in Nepal, and we have numerous years of expertise in organizing treks in the Himalayas.

-The Everest Base Camp trek with helicopter return allows you to skip the 65 kilometers of return trekking from Gorak Shep to Lukla.
+Everest Base Camp trek with helicopter return allows you to skip the 65 kilometers of return trekking from Gorak Shep to Lukla.
 It is an 11-day EBC program.
 During the EBC trek with helicopter return, you will take a helicopter flight from Gorak Shep to Kathmandu.
+The price of this package starts at USD 2300.00 per person.

 The luxury Everest Base Camp Trek is one of the most expensive EBC packages.
 In this package, you will stay overnight in luxury lodges.
 You will not have to pay additional money for WiFi, hot showers, or charging.
 Likewise, the accommodation and meals will be exquisite and comfortable.

 Everest Base Camp trek by road is an ideal package for travelers who wish to escape the Lukla flights.
 It is a more extended Everest Base Camp trek package.
 The journey is 18 days long and packed with adventure and cultural encounters.
-If you want to spend a long time in the mountains and are looking for a slow trip, our Everest Base Camp trek by road is a fantastic option.

-Our short Everest Base Camp trek is a 10-day program.
-This package does not include arrival and departure from Kathmandu.
-So, you must be in the city at least one day before the trek begins.
-Likewise, a short EBC trek is best for travelers who are limited in time and want a quick trekking adventure.
+Short Everest Base Camp trek is a 10-day program.
+This package does not include arrival and departure from Kathmandu, so you must be in the city at least one day before the trek begins.

 It is the quickest way to explore the Everest region and witness stunning mountain panoramas.
 The flight is 100% safe and regularly operated during peak seasons.
-The Everest Base Camp helicopter tour costs USD 1,500 per person.
+Everest Base Camp helicopter tour costs USD 1,500 per person.
 You will share the flight with four other passengers and a pilot.
 Similarly, you also have the option to charter the whole flight.

 Tips to save money during the Everest Base Camp trek